The Airtel Story: From License to Telecom Giant

 The Recovery

 It worked.
-By fiscal 2025, Airtel's revenue had climbed to ₹1.75 lakh crore and consolidated net profit surged about 349% to ₹33,556 crore, up from just ₹7,467 crore the year before.
-ARPU — the number Mittal cares about most — rose to ₹245 for the year and ₹259 by the December 2025 quarter, while the India business ran at a 60%+ EBITDA margin (57.7% at the consolidated level).
-The operator that nearly drowned in 2018 is now one of the most profitable telecom franchises in the world.
+By fiscal 2025, Airtel's revenue had climbed to ₹1.75 lakh crore and consolidated net profit surged about 349% to ₹33,556 crore, up from just ₹7,467 crore the year before — though that jump was flattered by a one-time deferred-tax credit.
+Full-year FY2026 (ended March 2026) told the more sustainable story: revenue grew a further 21.9% to ₹2.11 lakh crore, even as net profit normalized to ₹26,695 crore.
+ARPU — the number Mittal cares about most — rose to ₹245 in FY2025, peaked near ₹259 in the December 2025 quarter, and held around ₹257 by Q4 FY26, while the India business kept running at close to a 60% EBITDA margin.
+The operator that nearly drowned in 2018 is now one of the most profitable telecom franchises in the world, with its customer base crossing 650 million globally in April 2026.